apache/druid/docs/operations/api-reference.md

 (Note: `forceMetadataRefresh=true` refreshes Coordinator's metadata cache of all datasources.
 This can be a heavy operation in terms of the load on the metadata store but can be necessary to make sure that we verify all the latest segments' load status) Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
+An optional query parameter `computeUsingClusterView` can be set to consider the cluster services available when computing the segments left to load.
+Please see [Coordinator Segment Loading](#coordinator-segment-loading) for a more detailed description of this parameter.
 If no used segments are found for the given inputs, this API returns `204 No Content`

 #### Metadata store information